pnp/syntex-samples/README.md

 ## Contributions

 These samples are direct from the feature teams, PnP core team (http://aka.ms/m365pnp) or shared by the community.
 We welcome your input on issues and suggestions for new samples.
 If you have any questions, just let us know.

-Please have a look on our [Contribution Guidance](./.github/CONTRIBUTING.md) before submitting your pull requests, so that we can get your contribution processed as fast as possible.

 ## Code of Conduct